Rickard Rakell: Anaheim Ducks

-After attending the Ducks' 2013 training camp and preseason, Rakell was re-assigned to their American Hockey League (AHL) affiliate, the Norfolk Admirals, to begin the 2013–14 season.
+After attending the Ducks' 2013 training camp and preseason, Rakell was reassigned to their American Hockey League (AHL) affiliate, the Norfolk Admirals, to begin the 2013–14 season.
 Rakell began his first season with the Admirals by recording five points and six penalty minutes through his first nine games.
 He co-led the team in scoring, goals and appearances and ranked second in power-play goals.
-He was called up to the NHL level on 28 October but did not appear in a game before being returned to the Admirals on 31 October.
+He was called up to the NHL level on 28 October 2013, but did not appear in a game before being returned to the Admirals on 31 October.
 In his following three games with the Admirals, Rakell added one more point before being recalled back to the NHL level on 3 November.
 He shortly thereafter made his season debut and eventually tallied his first career NHL point, an assist, on 8 November 2013 in a game against the Buffalo Sabres.
 Despite missing a few games, Rakell continued his scoring prowess upon returning to the Admirals and ranked second on the team with six goals and four assists for 10 points through 16 games.
-By the end of February, Rakell had accumulated 11 points with the Anaheim Ducks and shared the Admirals team lead in points with 34 through 31 games.
+By the end of February 2014, Rakell had accumulated 11 points with the Anaheim Ducks and shared the Admirals team lead in points with 34 through 31 games.
 When he earned his final recall to the NHL level on 20 March, he had collected 14 goals and 23 assists for 37 points through 46 games.
 He left the Admirals while ranked third on the team in points, second in assists and power-play goals, and tied for third in goals.
 Rakell finished the 2013–14 season with the Ducks by tallying four assists through 18 games.

-As the Ducks qualified for the 2014 Stanley Cup playoffs, Rakell made his postseason debut on 23 April for Game 4 of the Western Conference First Round against the Dallas Stars.
+As the Ducks qualified for the 2014 Stanley Cup playoffs, Rakell made his postseason debut on 23 April in game 4 of the first-round series against the Dallas Stars.
 As he was a replacement for an injured Ryan Getzlaf, Rakell played on the Ducks' top line alongside Corey Perry and Emerson Etem.
-He scored his first career NHL goal on the power play during Game 5 to help lift the Ducks to a 6–2 win.
+He scored his first career NHL goal on the power play during game 5 to help lift the Ducks to a 6–2 win.
 Rakell thus became the first player in franchise history to score their first career goal in the playoffs.
-Rakell also helped set another franchise record during Game 5.
-As four Ducks players scored on the powerplay during the game, they set a franchise record for most playoff power play goals.
+In same game Rakell also helped set another franchise record for most playoff power play goals as four Ducks' players scored on the power play during the game.